 The driver, 54, was arrested shortly before noon near South Leo Street and Beacon Avenue South.

 “Metro transit police conducted several undercover buys from the driver, including immediately prior to today’s arrest,” sheriff’s spokesman John Urquhart said.
-“Not all of the buys occurred from …
+“Not …